KhanKawsar/EstimationPlot/README.md

 Effect size estimation and plotting is a component of [estimation statistics](https://en.wikipedia.org/wiki/Estimation_statistics).

+## Citation

+If you use `SAKPlot` in your research, please cite (and read) the article:

+`SAKPlot`: An R package for estimating and plotting effect sizes

 ## Installation

 To install the development version (which is the only version available as yet):